JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Learn more: [VCS Repositories Polling](multinode-setup.md#VCS+Repositories+Polling+on+Secondary+Node).

-## Reissuing Refreshable Tokens for VCS Roots
+## Reissue Refreshable Tokens for VCS Roots

 If a VCS root is configured to access Git repositories hosted in Bitbucket Cloud, Bitbucket Server, GitLab or JetBrains Space, the "Authentication Settings" section of this root's settings now displays the **Acquire new** button.
 This button allows you to instantly replace the refreshable token used by the VCS Root with a new token issued for the current user.